688 - Pinball - live

 You want to fuck with my pinball machine?

-There were two or three people who were like, I like where he's at it.
+There were two or three people who were like, I like where he said it.

 Two's not a big number.